 Causes NTYCP to create a logical name for the created NTY device.
-This qualifier takes one or more of the keyword options specified in NTYCP CREATE PORT /LOGICAL Keyword Options.
+This qualifier takes one or more of the keyword options specified in the below table.
 If you specify multiple options, separate them by commas.
 You must have access to the specified logical name table and sufficient privilege to create the logical name.